Does Quartessence Ease Tensions?: Quartessence models

 It is important to notice that, albeit negligible at the time of recombination, the presence of quartessence will also impact observations of the CMB.
 Indeed, CMB photons are lensed by cosmological structures---an effect leading to a smoothing of the acoustic peaks of CMB spectra.
-As the larger $\cinf$ the more suppressed the growth of matter perturbations, increasing $\cinf$ values therefore lead to lower amplitudes of the CMB lensing potential \citep{Camera:2009uz,Camera:2010wm}.
+Since the larger $\cinf$ the more suppressed the growth of matter perturbations, increasing $\cinf$ values therefore lead to lower amplitudes of the CMB lensing potential \citep{Camera:2009uz,Camera:2010wm}.
 In turn, \udm\ CMB spectra differ from the standard \lcdm\ prediction at angular scales corresponding to the acoustic peaks, as shown in Fig.~\ref{fig:cmb}.
-Thanks to this effect, described here for the first time, we can also use CMB data to scrutinise the viability of \udm\ models.
-Hence, we employ temperature and polarisation spectra from the latest \planck\ release \cite{Aghanim:2015xee}.
+This effect is described here for the first time, but let us remark that the impact of quartessence peculiar clustering on CMB lensing power spectrum had already been already investigated in \citet[][see their Fig.~4]{Camera:2009uz}.